Living Donors Online!

 Finances are a major issue for most potential donors.
 Generally, medical expenses related to the transplant, such as the cost of testing and surgery, are covered by the recipient's medical plan.
 Important: confirm with the transplant coordinator and the recipient's medical plan that you will not be charged for medical expenses.
 Get that confirmation in writing, if possible.
 Do not give your medical insurance information to the transplant team, hospital, or recipient's insurance plan.
 You should not have to pay for any medical expenses related to the transplant testing and surgery, so they don't need your insurance information.

 While medical expenses usually are covered, travel, living expenses, child care, and lost wages from taking time off for testing, surgery, and recovery are not covered.
 Ideally, you have personal savings plus benefits from an employer, such as paid vacation or sick leave, to cover living expenses.
 In the US, it is illegal to be paid for donating an organ.
 However, an exception is allowed for "reasonable payments" to the donor for "travel, housing, and lost wages incurred by the donor of a human organ in connection with the donation of the organ."
 Therefore, it is possible for a recipient to pay the donor within these legal constraints.
 Such payments are rare.
 Also, some states provide for a tax credit to lessen the financial burden of living donation.
 A list of states can be found here.
 There is also a US government-funded program, the National Living Donor Assistance Center, that will cover nonmedical expenses related to donation for eligible donors.
 For Georgia residents, the Georgia Transplant Foundation has a financial assistance program for living donors.
-Finally, the Transplant Recipients International Organization (TRIO) has an arrangement with United Airlines to provide free air travel, supported through the donation of frequent flyer miles.
-The qualifying circumstances include "travel by organ donor for the purpose of donation or for medical consultation or treatment which is a prerequisite for donation."
-The program is described here.

 You should be sure you have medical, life, and disability insurance to protect you and your family in the event of complications following donation.
 If you need assistance with insurance, South-Eastern Organ Procurement Foundation offers coverage.
 You can learn more about this special insurance for living donors here.
 You need insurance protection now in case you have complications later that affect your insurability.